Can a Roth IRA be used for college?

 Pros and cons of using a Roth IRA to pay for college

-If you’re on the fence about using Roth IRA funds to pay for college, think about the advantages and disadvantages that could apply to your situation.
+If you’re on the fence about making a Roth IRA education withdrawal, consider the advantages and disadvantages that could apply to your situation.

 Pros

-• Using a Roth IRA for college can reduce reliance on student loans.
-Parents who want to help their children avoid student loan debt can use Roth IRA funds to lessen their burden.
+- Using a Roth IRA for college can reduce reliance on student loans.
+Parents who want to help their children avoid student loan debt can use Roth IRA funds to lessen the burden of borrowing.

 Cons

-• Roth IRA accounts can lose money.
-While investing with a Roth IRA can help you grow your portfolio over time, stocks, bonds and other investments can also lose money.
-This means that you could have less money for college than you started with, depending on your timeline.
+- Roth IRA accounts can lose money.
+While investing with a Roth IRA can help you grow your portfolio over time, stocks, bonds and other investments are also at risk for losing money.
+This means that you could have less saved than you started with, depending on your timeline.

-• Financial aid could be impacted.
-Distributions from a Roth IRA will count as income on the FAFSA, which may reduce your child’s financial aid.
+- Financial aid could be impacted.
+Distributions from a Roth IRA will count as income on the FAFSA, which may reduce your child’s need-based financial aid eligibility.

 Roth IRA vs. 529 plan